mbsa-tud/tsad_platform/README.md

             layers = layerGraph(layers);
     ```

-2. **Define training options**: Go to the folder `tsad_platform > src > models > deep_neural_networks` and open the file `getTrainOptions.m`.
+2. **Define training options**: Go to the folder `tsad_platform > src > models_and_training > deep_learning` and open the file `getTrainOptions.m`.
 Add a new option in the main *switch* statement for the name of your model.
 If you don't add your model here, default training options will be used.
 Look at the example for more information:

     ```matlab
     switch modelOptions.name